BinaryHarbinger/Dotfiles/README.md

   » Arch Linux or other rolling release GNU/Linux distro based on Arch Linux.

+  » You have to enable extra repistories from Arch Linux

   » AUR helper yay.

   » Waybar and wlogout.